dealingwith/daniel-industries/_posts/2024-12-30-the-ghost-of-somebodys-kpis-are-rattling-their-chains-in-my-forest.md

 ---
 layout: post
-title: "the ghost of somebody’s KPIs are rattling their chains in my forest"
+title: "the ghost of somebody's KPIs are rattling their chains in my forest"
 excerpt: "I'm a sucker for a nerd with a grandiloquent poetic prose pen, but what's the point?"
 date: 2024-12-30 22:59:26 -0600
 categories: